tsdh/sotesola2012/README.md

 Since the metrics calculation uses the ForkJoin framework for parallelizing the computation, you need a JDK7 (or newer).

-Oh, and for the diagram generation, you also need the [GraphViz](http://www.graphviz.org/) program `dot` somewhere on your `PATH`.
+For the diagram generation, you also need the [GraphViz](http://www.graphviz.org/) program `dot` somewhere on your `PATH`.

-The parser invocation script `build-jamopp-graphs.sh` is a BASH script, so it'll only run on unices or windows with cygwin.
+Finally, the parser invocation script `build-jamopp-graphs.sh` is a BASH script, so it'll only run on unices or windows with cygwin.

 ## Usage